-Commencing January 1, 2020, employees shall be eligible to receive Paid Family and Medical Leave (PFML) under the Washington State Family and Medical Leave and Insurance Act.
+Employees shall be eligible to receive Paid Family and Medical Leave (PFML) under the Washington State Family and Medical Leave and Insurance Act.
 To be eligible for this leave, employees must have worked a minimum of 820 hours with the past calendar year.
 Such leave shall be used consecutively with the employee's other leave entitlements unless the employee elects otherwise.
-The District shall pay one third (1/3) of the premium as defined in RCW and the employee will be responsible for the remaining amount to fund this leave.
+The District shall pay as defined in RCW and the employee will be responsible for the remaining amount to fund this leave.
 The District shall use the state insurance as the carrier for PFML to ensure ongoing compliance with the law.
 When such leave is used for pregnancy/maternity disability, the District shall maintain health insurance benefits during periods of approved PFML leave.